Associate Professor of Bible and Second Temple Literature

-Ari Mermelstein is Associate Professor of Bible at Yeshiva University and assistant director of the YU Center for Jewish Law and Contemporary Civilization and the Israeli Supreme Court Project, both based at Cardozo Law School.
+Ari Mermelstein is Associate Professor of Bible and Second Temple Literature at Yeshiva University and assistant director of the YU Center for Jewish Law and Contemporary Civilization and the Israeli Supreme Court Project, both based at Cardozo Law School.
 He holds a PhD in Ancient Jewish History from NYU’s Department of Hebrew & Judaic Studies and a J.D. from NYU Law School.

 Wilf campus - Belfer Hall 539